Use DRH Tools Locally

 After masking

-We recommend the following third-party open-source tools to help validate whether your files adhere to the structure described below:
+We recommend the following third-party open-source tools to validate whether your files adhere to the required structure before running the pipeline.

 Data Curator